platformio/platformio-docs/plus/debug-tools/avr-stub_extra.rst

 Where the value in :ref:`projectconf_debug_port` is a serial port connected to your board and ``jdolinay/avr-debugger`` is a special library that implements the GDB stub.

-In order to enable the GDB stub in your application, a call to special function ``debug_init`` must be added at the beginning of your application.
+In order to enable the GDB stub in your application, a call to the special function ``debug_init`` must be added at the beginning of your application.
 For example, with the Arduino framework it might look like this: